EliSacch/EliSacch/README.md

 ## Career

-I started my career in hospitality, fascinated by the opportunity this sector offers to work abroad and live diffent cultures.
+I started my career in hospitality, fascinated by the opportunity this sector offers to work abroad and get in contact with diffent cultures.

 Here in Ireland I could experience a stimulating and multicultural evnvironment, and it is here that I discovered the world of coding.

 ## Studies